 - Deep learning is a complex form of machine learning that aims to mimic the way neurons work in the human brain.

 - Traditional machine learning techniques use algorithms that parse data, spot patterns, and make decisions based on what they learn.

 - Deep learning uses algorithms in abstract layers, known as artificial neural networks.
 These have the potential to allow machines to learn entirely on their own.

 - Machine learning and deep learning are used in data analytics.
 In particular, they support predictive analytics and data mining.

 Given the speed at which machine learning and deep learning are evolving, it’s hardly surprising that so many people are keen to work in the field of AI.
-To discover how a career in data analytics could be your first step into artificial intelligence, try our free, five-day data analytics short course.

 You can also read more introductory data analytics topics: